jackyzha0/DroneNet/README.md

 6. w - Width of bounding box
 7. h - Height of bounding box
 8. type - Unknown: 0, Person: 1, Car: 2, Other Vehicle: 3, Other Object: 4, Bike: 5

-__Event Annotations__ <br/>
-We aren't interested in event annotation at this moment so this will be ignored for now

 ## Price and Weight Data
 | Qty | Item | Total Weight (g) | Price |